← Back to blog

 Setting up your first trigger

-Here is how to create a trigger in ClawJolt:
+Here's how to create a trigger in ClawJolt:

 Step 3: Connect your agent action Tell your OpenClaw agent what to do when the trigger fires.
-This can be anything your agent is capable of — sending messages, updating records, running analysis, generating reports, or kicking off multi-step workflows.
+This can be anything your agent is capable of: sending messages, updating records, running analysis, generating reports, or kicking off multi-step workflows.

 Step 4: Activate and monitor Your trigger goes live immediately.
 The trigger history shows every execution with timestamps, input data, agent response, and status.
 Failed triggers can be replayed with one click.

-Best practices for trigger automation
+Best practices

 • Use conditions wisely: Overly broad triggers create noise.
 Be specific about when your agent should act.

-• Monitor the history: Check your trigger history regularly during the first week.
+• Monitor the history: Check trigger history regularly during the first week.
 Adjust conditions based on what you see.

 • Combine triggers: Multiple triggers can work together.
 A Stripe payment trigger and a CRM update trigger can coordinate to give your agent complete context about new customers.